gbone001/hall-frontline-pass/README.md

 - **Player Registration**: Users can register their player ID (Steam-ID or Gamepass-ID) through a modal window.
 - **VIP Request**: Users can request VIP status for a predefined number of hours.
 The bot communicates with the Hell Let Loose RCON V2 protocol to grant VIP status.
 - **Persistent Player Data**: Player information is stored in a SQLite database, allowing for easy retrieval and VIP management.
+- **Persistent Controls**: The bot posts an embed with persistent buttons that survive restarts, can be refreshed with a slash command, and show live statistics (registered players, last VIP grant).
 - **Duplicate Protection**: Attempts to reuse an existing Player-ID trigger an in-app warning and notify moderators so they can investigate.
 - **Localized Time Support**: The bot handles time zone conversion to display VIP expiration times in local time (set to Europe/Berlin by default).